An unknottedness result for noncompact self shrinkers: Concluding remarks

-Perhaps the best way to argue with this technique is, because the incompleteness of the Gaussian metric is ``at infinity,'' one might instead apply Meeks--Simon--Yau in compact exhaustions of $R_{out, in}$, with the metric perturbed near the boundary of these sets as in Brendle.
+To avoid these issues of potentional large volume growth, nonproperness, and nonequivariance then, it seems most expedient to work in the base as much as possible when appealing to the geometric facts at hand.
+The flow argument given above essentially does this, where we go to the universal cover only to check that the flow never becomes nonempty.
+An alternate path may be to appeal to \cite{MSY}, where Meeks, Simon, and Yau developed a Plateau problem type approach to minimizing in an isotopy class -- specifically see sections 4 and 6 of their paper.
+The issue of incompleteness of the Gaussian metric still remains though and bounded geometry is assumed in their work but because the incompleteness of the Gaussian metric is ``at infinity,'' one might apply Meeks--Simon--Yau in compact exhaustions of $R_{out, in}$, with the metric perturbed near the boundary of these sets as in Brendle.
 Since the Gaussian metric has bounded curvature on any compact subset, standard curvature estimates should then allow one to pass to a stable limit: indeed, this is essentially how the noncompact case is handled in section 6 in their paper.
-The limit, which we repeat should be nonempty by an intersection number argument in the universal cover, should be stable as a limit of stable minimal surfaces and should have polynomial volume growth by a comparison argument (provided the limit is nondegenerate, which could concievably happen).
+The limit, provided its nondegenerate which could concievably happen, should be nonempty by an intersection number argument in the universal cover similar to above, should be stable as a limit of stable minimal surfaces and should have polynomial volume growth by a comparison argument.
 Of course, merely knowing the limit is disjoint from $M$ and satisfies the properness conditions discussed above suffices to garner a contradiction by the Frankel theorem.
-It seems perturbations by eigenfunctions wouldn't be necessary in this approach, so the full statement in the case of cylindrical ends might also be attained this way.
-Of course, the reader should keep in mind in this sketch some important detail may have been overlooked. $ $
+It seems perturbations by eigenfunctions wouldn't be necessary in this approach, so the full statement in the case of cylindrical ends might also be attained this way. $ $

-The renormalized mean curvature flow deals with the incompleteness of the Gaussian metric in an entirely different way, where by instead of flowing by the mean curvature flow in the Gaussian metric the ``worst'' part of the speed function is discarded.
-By this we refer to the exponential term in the Gaussian mean curvature as discussed in section 3 above, which is clearly an artifact of the incompleteness of the metric (or perhaps better said, artifact of the reason for incompleteness).
-It also gives an instance (of course, not the first, considering for example the papers of Bernstein and Wang studying noncompact self shrinkers of low entropy, which was a source of inspiration for this one) where the parabolic theory can be used fruitfully in a problem, in this case finding a stable critical point, which is ``bad'' from an analytical perspective, involving both incompleteness of the ambient metric and noncompactness of the submanifolds in question.
+It might be interesting to note that the renormalized mean curvature flow argument deals with the incompleteness of the Gaussian metric in a way entirely different from perturbing the metric, where by instead of flowing by the mean curvature flow in the Gaussian metric the ``worst'' part of the speed function is discarded.
+Besides potentially being of independent interest, we also note the flow method is also well suited to studying shrinkers under an entropy assumption in the spirit of \cite{CIMW, BW} because the entropy is monotone.